Page 64 – A sigh of relief

 Constable Shaw received notification and phoned Myerson and explained.
 As suspected, Myerson tore a strip off Shaw.
 He’d expected that.
 Well, at least he’d put a guard on the ladies and that simmered him down a bit.

 With the artist’s rendering in hand, Myerson visited Cassy.
-“Cassandra, we’ve reached phase two.”
+“We’ve reached phase two.”

-“Now that’s a very cryptic remark!” she noted, a questioning look in her eyes.
+“Now that’s a very cryptic remark!” she noted, a question in her eyes.

 “The perp has been to see your grandmother in Parksville; the local police just called.”